-eBay Inc.’s marketing mix or 4P is an example of how this type of e-commerce business can maximize its online service revenues.
+eBay Inc.’s marketing mix (4P/4Ps) is an example of an e-commerce marketing strategy that maximizes online business revenues.
 A firm’s marketing mix (or 4Ps) defines the strategies and tactics used for executing a marketing plan, involving decisions regarding product, place, promotion, and price (4P) variables.
 In eBay’s case, the focus of the marketing mix or 4Ps is on services for buyers and sellers.
-For example, the company’s products include its marketplace services for online consumers and vendors.
+For example, the company’s products include its marketplace services for online shoppers and vendors.
 In managing the effects of customers’ expectations, the business aligns its 4P to global market dynamics.
-The company’s pricing strategies are designed to ensure competitiveness against Amazon, Walmart (Walmart Marketplace), and smaller competitors.
+The company’s pricing strategies are designed to ensure competitiveness against Amazon, Walmart Marketplace, Meta’s Facebook Marketplace, and other competitors.
 As one of the main players in the e-commerce industry, eBay Inc. has competitive advantages for attracting and retaining online shoppers and merchants.
-However, the company’s marketing mix must adjust according to trends in the industry environment.
+The company’s marketing mix adjusts to trends in the e-commerce industry environment.

 eBay’s marketing mix reflects the company’s perspective about the e-commerce market.
 For example, the corporation’s 4Ps consider the purchasing behaviors of consumers and sellers in using different information technologies, such as mobile technology.
 The company uses these behaviors in designing its products.
-In relation, the evolution of subsidiaries like StubHub and Kijiji is based on the company’s 4P.
-These interconnections stress the importance of the marketing mix in shaping strategies and management approaches in the multinational business, and in supporting eBay’s corporate vision and mission statements.
+Also, the company’s 4P affects the evolution of subsidiaries.
+This context stresses the importance of the marketing mix in shaping strategies and management approaches in multinational business, and in supporting business goals derived from eBay’s mission statement and vision statement.

 This aspect of the marketing mix identifies eBay’s products.
 Products are the organizational outputs offered or sold to the target market.
-For example, in this case, the products are online services, such as online retail/auction services.
+In this case, the products are online services, such as online retail/auction services.
 The corporation’s target customers are buyers and sellers.
 This part of the 4P requires that the company accurately determine market demand and opportunities.
-These characteristics of the international business environment shape strategic management.
-At present, the following are the components of the product mix in eBay Inc.’s marketing mix:
+The characteristics of the product mix shape the e-commerce company’s strategic management for the international business environment.
+The following are the product categories in eBay’s marketing mix:

 Place/Distribution in eBay’s 4P

 In this aspect of the marketing mix, the analysis focuses on the channels or places where eBay Inc. distributes its products in the market and transacts with target customers.
-These places or venues may include physical and virtual locations.
-For example, online platforms are among the channels considered in this part of the 4Ps.
-The company manages distribution through a multi-pronged strategy that includes various technologies that enable consumers and merchants to easily access services from the multinational business.
-In this case, the places relevant in this aspect of eBay’s marketing mix are as follows:
+These places or venues are focused on virtual locations.
+For example, online platforms are channels considered in this part of the 4Ps. eBay’s operations management supports distribution through an online strategy that includes various technologies that enable shoppers and merchants to access e-commerce services.
+In this case, the places in eBay’s marketing mix are as follows:

 - Official websites